But don’t worry.

 You’ll see there are several sections dedicated to ways your WordPress site might collect personal information, for example, comments, media, contact forms, cookies, and more.

 For the contact form section, you can write about the information you collect and what you do with it.
-And if you’re already using the WPForms plugin to create a contact form, then you’re already creating GDPR compliant forms.
+And if you’re already using the WPForms plugin to create a contact form, then you’re already creating GDPR-compliant forms that come with a confirmation checkbox to opt-in.

 If you’re showing ads using third-party ad networks (such as Google Adsense), it’s a smart move to get users’ consent for using cookies and web beacons to collect their data.
 You can do this by using a plugin like Cookie Notice, or you can see this guide on the best GDPR plugins for WordPress.